Stationary Solution to Charged Hairy Black Hole in AdS4: Kasner Interior, Rotating Shock Waves, and Fast Scrambling: Stationary Charged Hairy Black Hole Solution in AdS

 We then substitute these expansions to the equations of motion to find the expansion coefficients by setting each order of expansion to zero.
 It turns out that only 5 parameters are free.
 We choose $\phi_{H0},\chi_{H0},A_{tH1},A_{xH1},N_{H1}$ as the free parameters, subject to the desired AdS boundary condition at $r\rightarrow 0$.
 This can be achieved using the shooting method as in \cite{Hartnoll2008,Hartnoll2021}.
 The explicit form of the other expansion coefficients are written in the Appendix A.\\ The expansions of the fields near $r\rightarrow0$, where the CFT lives, are given by

-The coefficients of the boundary expansions are related to the CFT data.
+This expansion is derived for the specific choice $m^2=-2$, while the generalization to arbitrary $m^2$ is straightforward.\\ The coefficients of the boundary expansions are related to the CFT data.
 For example, in the AdS$_4$/CFT$_3$ dictionary with $m^2=-2$, it is known that $\phi_{b1}$ plays a role as the source to the boundary deformation denoted as $\phi_0$, which deform the theory with an action in the form of

 where $\mathcal{O}$ is the response to the deformation.
 From the holographic renormalization procedure \cite{Bianchi_2002}, the single-trace operator $\mathcal{O}$, or the response to the deformation, is given by $\phi_{b2}$.
-Furthermore, $A_{tb0}=\mu_e$ and $A_{xb0}=\mu_m$ represent the boundary chemical potential associated with the electric and magnetic field, respectively, while $A_{tb1}=\rho_e$ and $A_{xb1}=\rho_m$ represent the electric and magnetic charge density, respectively.\\ In an asymptotically AdS spacetime, $\chi$ needs to vanish at $r\rightarrow 0$.
+Furthermore, $A_{tb0}=\mu_e$ and $A_{xb0}=\mu_m$ represent the boundary chemical potential associated with the electric and magnetic field, respectively, while $A_{tb1}=\rho_e$ and $A_{xb1}=J_x$ represent the electric charge density and current density operator, respectively.
+See, for example, \cite{bravogaete2025rotatingaxionicads4black} for the usage of $A_x$ component in AdS/CFT.\\ In an asymptotically AdS spacetime, $\chi$ needs to vanish at $r\rightarrow 0$.
 By choosing an arbitrary value of $\chi$ at the horizon as the initial condition, $\chi(0)=0$ does not automatically satisfied.
 However, using the symmetry

 we can rescale the fields by choosing $a$ so that $\chi(0)=0$ is satisfied.
 Therefore, we can set $\chi_{H0}=1$ throughout the calculations.
 Furthermore, we also want the rotation to vanish at the boundary, i.e. $N(0)=0$.
 Similar to $\chi(r)$, this is also not automatically satisfied for an arbitrary value of $N_{H1}$.
 However, the equations of motion are also invariant under the shift